justpass-me/.github/profile/README.md

 security.
 It is built on leading industry standards for federated authentication (OpenID) and passwordless authentication (FIDO) to provide both interoperability, compliance and ease of use.

-Justpass is built and maintained by  Justpass and Amwal Tech, an active member of the FIDO Alliance.
+Justpass is built and maintained by  Justpass and Amwal Tech, an active member of the **FIDO and OpenID Alliance**.

 Read more about our [features](#features) below.